-- Strategy: Execute and maintain a Memorandum of Understanding (MOU) with the BLM and USFS to enroll public land credits in the Nevada CCS. - Strategy: Define and implement a process that satisfies all requirements for mitigation on public lands. - Strategy: Encourage credit developers and public land restoration projects to enroll in the Nevada CCS. - Strategy: Ensure all anthropogenic disturbances affecting GRSG habitat are enrolled and compliant with the Nevada CCS. - Objective 2: Update and improve the CCS based on the latest science. - Strategy: Update the CCS User's Guide, Manual, and HQT Methods document and tools with the latest available science as needed or every 5 years at a minimum. - Strategy: Create a working Literature Review Document that can be updated along with other annual updates and referenced by other program documents to ensure scientific relevance. - Strategy: Develop and execute a public lands restoration process for CCS to enhance sagebrush and supporting ecosystems in Nevada. - Strategy: Develop and execute CCS Debit Project End of Life policies and procedures. - Strategy: Update the SAP objectives and strategies, and the Areas of Conservation Importance Map every 5 to 10 years. - Objective 3: Enhance CCS outreach, education, and training. - Strategy: Host workshops for credit and debit proponents and other stakeholders to ensure effective program implementation and expand stakeholder engagement with the CCS. - Strategy: Provide annual formal training and certification for CCS verifiers. - Strategy: Develop an online library of training videos for CCS verifiers to enhance understanding of CCS procedures and duties. - Strategy: Keep stakeholders and federal agencies updated on state accomplishments and new findings related to the CCS.
+- Strategy: Execute and maintain a Memorandum of Understanding (MOU) with the BLM and USFS to enroll public land credits in the Nevada CCS. - Strategy: Define and implement a process that satisfies all requirements for mitigation on public lands.

+Strategy: Encourage potential credit developers and public land restoration projects to enroll in the Nevada CCS through outreach.

+Strategy: Ensure all anthropogenic disturbances affecting GRSG habitat are enrolled and compliant with the Nevada CCS as required through regulation.

+Objective 2: Update and improve the CCS based on the latest science.

+- Strategy: Update the CCS User's Guide, Manual, and HQT Methods document and tools with the latest available science as needed or every 5 years at a minimum. - Strategy: Create a working Literature Review Document that can be updated along with other annual updates and referenced by other program documents to ensure scientific relevance. - Strategy: Develop and execute a public lands restoration process for CCS to enhance public land sagebrush and supporting ecosystems in Nevada.

+Strategy: Develop and execute CCS Debit Project End of Life policies and procedures.

+Commented [JT35]: I would like to see a strategy for

+outreach to enroll more private land projects.

+hierarchical approach for NDOW and the State Plan.

+Strategy: Update the SAP objectives and strategies, and the Areas of Conservation Importance Map every 5 to 10 years.

+Objective 3: Enhance CCS outreach, education, and training.

+- Strategy: Host workshops for credit and debit proponents and other stakeholders to ensure effective program implementation and expand stakeholder engagement with the CCS. - Strategy: Provide annual formal training and certification for CCS verifiers. - Strategy: Develop an online library of training videos for CCS verifiers to enhance understanding of CCS procedures and duties. - Strategy: Keep stakeholders and federal agencies updated on state accomplishments and new findings related to the CCS.